 I remember walking along a Tokyo street in about 2000 and remarking to a colleague that maybe we could do something along the lines of "urban computing".
-But, distracted by my work on Cooltown (about interactive spaces more than cities, despite the name) I pretty much forgot about it.
+But, distracted by my work on Cooltown (about interactive spaces as much as cities, despite the name) I pretty much forgot about it.
 I then helped create an EPSRC-funded project called Cityware, with colleagues from U. Bath, The Bartlett School of Architecture at UCL, Imperial College, Vodafone and Nokia.
 We investigated the notion of the city as a system: how to embed computational architecture in urban places.
 I was joint leader of the sub-theme of Security, Privacy and Trust.

 I also developed the technical infrastructure for two playful interactive theatre pieces, each of which not only took place across different locations in a city, but which were performed in different cities.
 These were Fortnight and Magna Mysteria.